hammingweight/globebotter_redux/README.md

-This repository explores the idea of testing whether the response from an LLM application is *similar* to a reasonable (expected) answer. *Vector embeddings* are a fundamental concept in LLMs where text is converted into a numerical vector of a large dimension (e.g. 2560 or 4096 dimensions) where the embedding captures the meaning and relationship of the text.
+This repository explores the idea of testing whether the response from an LLM application is *similar* to a reasonable (expected) answer. *Vector embeddings* are a fundamental concept in LLMs where text is converted into a numerical vector of a large dimension (e.g. 2560 or 4096 dimensions).
+The embedding captures the meaning and relationship of the text.
 If we have two embeddings, we can measure how similar the embeddings are by considering the euclidean distance or the cosine of the angle between the vectors.
 For example, if the angle between the vectors is close to zero, then the cosine similarity will be close to 1.